-Today, leptin tests have been replaced with more accurate marker panels for a variety of economically relevant traits.
-These panels include several (potentially hundreds) of SNP to better predict phenotypic expressions (DeVuyst et al., 2011).
-Moreover, the availability of marker panels for several traits allows decision makers to better consider the chance that selecting for desirable attributes would have adverse effects on other economically relevant traits.
-Previous research has found economically meaningful relationships between genetic marker panel scores for average daily gain, tenderness, marbling, yield grade, and rib-eye area and growth and carcass characteristics such as average daily gain, feed efficiency, days-on-feed, hot-carcass weight, rib-eye area, yield grade, and quality grade (see DeVuyst et al., 2011, for an example).
-However, much remains to be learned about the economic value of utilizing such genetic information to improve feedlot profitability.
+Today, leptin tests have been replaced with more accurate marker panels for a variety of economically-relevant traits.
+These panels include several, potentially hundreds, of SNP to better predict phenotypic expressions (DeVuyst et al., 2011).
+Moreover, the availability of marker panels for several traits allows decision makers to better consider the chance that selecting for desirable attributes would have adverse effects on other economically-relevant traits.
+Previous research has found economically meaningful relationships between genetic marker panel scores for average daily gain, tenderness, marbling, yield grade, and rib eye area, and growth and carcass characteristics such as average daily gain, feed efficiency, days-on-feed, hot carcass weight, rib-eye area, yield grade, and quality grade (for example, DeVuyst et al., 2011).
+However, much remains much to be learned about the economic value of utilizing such genetic information to improve feedlot profitability.

 Prior research has provided useful, preliminary analysis of the biological and economic impacts of genetic marker panels.
-However, the limited data and simplified approach have failed to capture the full value of information obtained from genetic marker panels.
-To realize the full value of genetic information, it is important to determine whether cattle with different genetic makeups progress differently throughout the feeding process (Ladd and Gibson, 1978; Lusk, 2007).
-In other words, genetic markers do not directly influence profit, but they influence growth and carcass traits that, in turn, determine profitability.
+However, the limited data and simplified approach fails to capture the full value of information obtained from genetic marker panels.
+To realize the full value of genetic information, determining whether cattle with different genetic makeups progress differently throughout the feeding process is important (Ladd and Gibson, 1978; Lusk, 2007).
+In other words, genetic markers do not directly influence profit, but they rather influence growth and carcass traits that, in turn, determine profitability.
 Accordingly, this study seeks to provide such an analysis using a large sample of cattle with considerable genetic diversity.
 Genetic information is conveyed as molecular breeding values (MBVs), which, like panel scores, represent an animal's propensity to express a given trait.
-Unlike discrete panel scores, MBVs are continuous, allowing for more precise depictions of the traits they characterize.
+Unlike discrete panel scores, MBVs are continuous, allowing for a more precise depiction of the traits they characterize.
 In addition, genetic information is only useful if it conveys meaningful information beyond visual appraisal.

 Therefore, hide color is used to partially control for breed effects not considered in previous literature.

 The increasing accuracy of genetic marker panels and the rapidly declining costs of genotyping present livestock producers with the opportunity to increase profitability by taking advantage of the information derived from genetic testing.
 However, the usefulness and value of this information will vary among the seed stock, cow-calf, feedlot, and processing sectors.
-The objective of this research is to estimate the expected value of genetic information for seven economically relevant traits at the feedlot stage, which results in two scenarios of value.
-First, genetic information could be used for marker-assisted management, sorting cattle that are already owned by a feedlot into management groups that are likely to perform similarly.
-Here we specifically focus on the value of using this information for choosing optimal days-on-feed.
-That is, what is the economic benefit of being able to feed cattle with differing genetics for different numbers of days-on-feed?
-Second, genetic information could be used for marker-assisted selection to differentially select cattle for placement in the feedlot.1 In other words, how much more or less are animals with superior or inferior genetics worth compared to their contemporaries?
+The objective of this research is to estimate the expected value of genetic information for seven economically-relevant traits at the feedlot stage, which results in two scenarios of value.
+First, this information could be used to better manage the distribution of cattle already owned by a feedlot by choosing optimal marketing dates, or marker-assisted management.
+Second, a feedlot could use genetic information to differentially select and feed cattle based on genetic makeup, or marker-assisted selection.
 Expected values of genetic information derived in this study have important implications, not just for decision makers in the feedlot sector, but for those throughout the beef cattle supply chain.

 This study uses data from feedlot cattle to estimate the expected value of genetic information at the feedlot stage.
-Prediction equations for average daily gain, dressing percentage, yield grade, and quality grade are estimated using live-animal performance characteristics and MBVs for seven economically relevant traits.
+Prediction equations for average daily gain, dressing percentage, yield grade, and quality grade are estimated using live animal performance characteristics and MBVs for seven economically-relevant traits.
 Prediction equations and a multivariate normal distribution of error terms are used as part of a stochastic simulation to estimate expected profits per head.
 The expected value of genetic information is calculated as the difference in expected profit, with and without genetic information, for both marker-assisted management and marker-assisted selection.